petuum/adaptdl/docs/README.rst

 AdaptDL consists of two components which can be used together with or separately from one another:

-* **AdaptDL-Sched:** A cluster manager built on Kubernetes which is optimized for distributed deep learning training workloads.
+* **AdaptDL-Sched:** A cluster scheduler on Kubernetes optimized for distributed deep learning training.
-* **AdaptDL-Train:** A Python library for adaptive batch sizes that lets you scale data-parallel training to many nodes or GPUs.
+* **AdaptDL-Train:** A library for adaptive batch sizes that can efficiently scale distributed training to many nodes.

 Some core features offered by AdaptDL are: